vovaekb/age_prediction_cnn/README.md

 ## Optimization

 ### Learning rate schedules
 In training optimization we use learning rate schedules to optimize finding best learning rate.
-We use [ReduceLROnPlateau](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ReduceLROnPlateau) method from keras.callbacks module.
+We use [ReduceLROnPlateau](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ReduceLROnPlateau) and [CyclicLR](https://github.com/bckenstler/CLR) methods from keras.callbacks module.

+Parameter **--lr_scheduler** allows to set one of these LR schedulers.

 ### Fine tuning for model
 Optionally we include applying fine tuning for all modes of age and gender prediction.
 We freeze layers of base model, train the model, then unfreeze last convolutional layer in the base model and retrain the model again.